-So, while there are a million and one guides and posts on losing weight, today we’re going to touch on something that is, perhaps, even more important: setting achievable weight loss goals.
-This guide will go through everything you need in your armory to plan ahead, set the right kind of targets, and get your new weight loss regimen off to the best possible start.
+So, while there are a million articles on losing weight, today we’re going to touch on something that’s even more important: setting achievable weight loss goals.
+This guide will cover everything you need to plan, set the right targets, and get your new weight loss routine off to the best possible start.

 Setting Achievable Weight Loss Goals 101